pachacamac/swagchart/README.md

 <%= chart 'PieChart', Goal.group(:name).count %>
 ```

+Keep in mind that camelize is only available with activesupport.
+Use the camelized chart names ... i.e. "LineChart" instead of "line_chart"

 :thought_balloon: ...
-Note to self: Include more examples ... also keep in mind that capitalize is only available in Rails
+Note to self: Include more examples ...